-Echocardiographic assessments conducted before the initiation of therapy indicated the presence of pericardial effusion in 31.7% of the patients.
-Notably, the etiology of PAH showed no significant differences between patients with or without pericardial effusion, suggesting that the occurrence of effusion is independent of the underlying cause of PAH.
-Nevertheless, the presence of pericardial effusion was markedly correlated with more severe manifestations of PAH.
-This was evidenced by the elevated levels of log BNP, increased right atrial pressures, along pronounced tricuspid regurgitation and inferior vena cava enlargement [Figure 1].
-These markers are indicative of heightened cardiovascular stress among PAH patients.
 A profound finding from our study was the differential impact of pericardial effusion size on patient outcomes.
-Moderate to large effusions, though present in a small subset of only two patients (3.3%), exhibited a significant increase in mortality risk, with a hazard ratio (HR) of 1.92 and a 95% CI ranging from 1.10 to 44.78 (p = 0.004).
-Conversely, small pericardial effusions appeared to confer a protective effect (HR = 0.27, 95% CI: 0.15-0.48; p = 0.006).
+Moderate to large effusions, though present in a small subset of only two patients (3.3%), exhibited a significant increase in mortality risk, with a hazard ratio (HR) of 1.92 and a 95% confidence interval (CI) ranging from 1.1 to 44.78 (p=0.0044).
+Conversely, small pericardial effusions appeared to confer a protective effect, with a HR of 0.27 and a 95% CI from 0.15 to 0.48 (p=0.006).
 The mortality rate in the early post-therapy phase was significantly elevated in patients presenting with any degree of pericardial effusion, with the effect being more pronounced in those with larger effusions.

 Our findings underscore the heterogeneity of pericardial effusion implications in PAH and highlight the necessity for a stratified approach in patient care.
-The correlation between effusion size and patient prognosis provides a compelling direction for future research, to refine therapeutic strategies to improve long-term outcomes in PAH patients.
+The correlation between effusion size and patient prognosis provides a compelling direction for future research, with the aim of refining therapeutic strategies to improve long-term outcomes in PAH patients.